pymaitre/Densitometry/README.md

-# Densitometry_analysis
+# Densitometry
-Final form of workspace.
+DICOM analysis, extraction of ROI's densitometry histograms and features.